 The Raspberry Pi is a credit-card sized computer that plugs into your TV and a keyboard.
 It's a capable little PC which can be used for many of the things that your desktop PC does, like spreadsheets, word-processing and games.
 It also plays high-definition video.It was developed in the UK by the Raspberry Pi Foundation with the intention of stimulating the teaching of basic computer science in schools.
 They want to see it being used by kids all over the world to learn programming.

-Over two million Raspberyy Pis have been shipped from the Pencoed factory in South Wales.
+Over eleven million Raspberyy Pis have been shipped from the Pencoed factory in South Wales.

 There is a growing movement in the world that believes computer users should not be at the mercy of large global corporations.
 This movement does not have a large marketing budget and is largely ignored by the media who depend for their livelihood on advertising revenue.
 Even the BBC fails to cover it.
 See the Software page for more information.